lizadeka/used-cars-market-analysis/README.md

 ---

-# 🧹 Data Cleaning & Transformation
+# Data Preparation & Feature Engineering

-The dataset underwent extensive preprocessing before dashboard development.
+The dataset was extensively transformed using **Power Query** before building the dashboard.

 ### Data Cleaning

-- Removed unnecessary columns
-- Reduced dataset from **140 columns to 108 columns**
+- Removed unnecessary columns, reducing the dataset from **140 to 108 columns**
-- Removed irrelevant attributes
+- Removed redundant and irrelevant attributes
-- Fixed inconsistent values
-- Cleaned mileage values
+- Standardized text values
-- Cleaned KM Driven values
+- Cleaned mileage and KM Driven columns
-- Converted price into numeric format
+- Converted numeric fields for analytical use
-- Standardized vehicle information

----

-# ⚙️ Feature Engineering

 ### Numeric Columns Created